loganmarchione/loganmarchione.com/content/posts/2022/12/index.md

 - Even though I'm using local storage via the local path provisioner provided by K3s, I still may using Longhorn in a single-node setup.
 If I ever get more nodes, it should be easy to expand.
 - I need a new strategy for secret management.
 As a first step, I will probably [encrypt secrets inside the cluster](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

 # Conclusion

+I've moved 20+ applications onto my single-node K3s cluster.
+I have Renovate setup watching my GitHub repo, so it is always making PRs for updates (which I like).
+I've also gone through a K3s, Flux, and Helm upgrade, all without issue.
+So far, so good!

 \-Logan